 - Financial Accounting (BUS 6a) gives you the tools you need to analyze business data.

-- Functions of the Capitalist Enterprise (BUS 10a) introduces the most important functions in a business and the roles of business in society.
+- Business Fundamentals (BUS 10a) introduces the most important functions in a business and the roles of business in society.

 - One non-ECON, Business and Society course: refer to the "Thematic Electives in Business and Society" section of the requirement sheet.